-Ireland is a very attractive destination for foreign investors wanting to open companies.
-The facilities the Ireland government offers refer to the numerous types of companies that can be registered, the taxation system and low corporate rates but also by allowing full foreign ownership of businesses registered in Ireland.
+Ireland is a very attractive destination for foreign investors wanting to open companies in this country.
+The facilities offered by the Irish government refer to the numerous types of companies that can be registered here, the taxation system and low corporate rates, as well as on the right to full foreign ownership of businesses registered in Ireland.

 You can observe the main characteristics of an Irish subsidiary in our scheme below:

 The Irish subsidiary is an independent legal entity from the parent company and may have a full foreign ownership.
-The parent company’s liability will be limited to the share capital invested in the subsidiary which is what makes this type of company so appealing to foreign businessmen.
+The parent company’s liability will be limited to the share capital invested in the subsidiary, which is what makes this type of company so appealing to foreign businessmen.
 Subsidiaries in Ireland are treated like any other domestic entities, therefore they will benefit from the same facilities in terms of taxation.

 The video below shows the main steps to follow when opening a subsidiary in Ireland: